 Unsealed Indictment Charges Connecticut Man with Trafficking Guns and Fentanyl in Rhode Island and Connecticut

-The case was prosecuted by Assistant U.S. Attorney Ly T. Chin.
+The case is being prosecuted by Assistant United States Attorneys Ly T. Chin and William J. Ferland.

 The matter was investigated by the Pawtucket Police Department with the assistance of the Bureau of Alcohol, Tobacco, Firearms, and Explosives.